faisalbhuiyan3038/meeting-room-booking-system/README.md

 - Perform CRUD operations on Rooms and Bookings.
 - Upload image for new rooms to Cloudinary.
 - Ability to edit/cancel current user's booking.
+- Prevent double booking by immediately checking if selected slot is free/unoccupied.

 ## Technical Jargons
 - Used Next.js 14 with App Router instead of the latest Next.js 15.